• Home

 image showing credential form

 And the installation will be complete.
 After installation, it may seem that the Ubuntu screen is not responding.
 Just close the window and start the Oracle Virtual Box again.
 Select the Ubuntu VM from the Manager window and press the Start icon.
-Ubuntu will start running in VM and you have to select the user and enter the password to sign in.
+Ubuntu will start running in the VM and you have to select the user and enter the password to sign in.

 password screen